In this Article

 - Dosing considerations for Ginkgo.

-Ginkgo seeds contain substances that might kill bacteria and fungi which cause infections in the body.
+Ginkgo seeds contain substances that might kill the bacteria and fungi that cause infections in the body.
 The seeds also contain a toxin that can cause side effects like seizure and loss of consciousness.

-There is some concern that ginkgo might increase the risk of bruising and bleeding.
+There is some concern that ginkgo leaf extract might increase the risk of bruising and bleeding.
 Ginkgo thins the blood and decreases its ability to form clots.
 A few people taking ginkgo have had bleeding into the eye and into the brain, and excessive bleeding following surgery.
 Ginkgo leaf extract can cause allergic skin reactions in some people.

 Infants and children: Ginkgo leaf extract is POSSIBLY SAFE when taken by mouth for a short time.
 Some research suggests that a specific combination of ginkgo leaf extract plus American ginseng might be safe in children when used short-term.
 Do not let children eat the ginkgo seed.
 It is LIKELY UNSAFE.